cartertinney/iot-operations-sdks/doc/dev/generated/MetlSpec.md

 If the request value is not found in the map, or if the mapped array has no elements, a null response is used.

 The value type for `cacheable-duration` and `executor-timeout` is common across classes, so it is defined towards the end of this document.
-The value types for `raise-error` and `sync` are specific to CommandExecutor and are defined in the next subsections.
+The value type for `sync` is specific to CommandExecutor and is defined in the next subsection.

 #### ExecutorSerializer